 When it comes to the questions around floor planning and planogramming, there is most definitely a catch.
 Should you begin with floor planning first?
 Alternatively, should you start with planograms?

-While the question appears straight-forward, the answer is not.
+While the question appears straightforward, the answer is not.
 Quite simply, it’s a lot like the Chicken and Egg scenario.
 Which one comes first?
 Well, you could argue it either way, depending on which position suits your circumstances best.

 If you were to take the traditional route, you’d find many arguing that it’s crucial to implement planograms first.

 Well-built planograms contain causal data - information that helps you to understand your environment and make informed space planning decisions.
-That includes, amongst other pieces of information, you product facings, shelf capacity, and minimum display depth.
+That includes, amongst other pieces of information, your product facings, shelf capacity, and minimum display depth.
 Moreover, you’d use this information to calculate your Days of Supply and Gross Margin Return on Investment (GMROI).

 There is also the fact that you need to consider your congestion measure.
 This figure comes directly from your planogram and goes a long way to helping you to understand your congestion percentage.